pinterest/PINFuture/README.md

 A Future is a state machine that usually begins in a the "Pending" state.
 "Pending" means that the final value of the Future is not yet known but is currently in-progress.
 The Future will eventually transition to either a "Fulfilled" state and contain a final value, or transition to a "Rejected" state and contain an error.
 "Fulfilled" and "Rejected" are terminal states for a Future.

-![State diagram for a Future](https://cloud.githubusercontent.com/assets/1527302/21829570/aff25f0c-d74b-11e6-9423-4976fa47bcdb.png "State diagram for a Future") from [Cancelable Asynchronous Operations with Promises in JavaScript](https://blog.codecentric.de/en/2015/03/cancelable-async-operations-promises-javascript/) by Ben Ripkens
+![State diagram for a Future](https://cloud.githubusercontent.com/assets/1527302/21829570/aff25f0c-d74b-11e6-9423-4976fa47bcdb.png "State diagram for a Future")

+from [Cancelable Asynchronous Operations with Promises in JavaScript](https://blog.codecentric.de/en/2015/03/cancelable-async-operations-promises-javascript/) by Ben Ripkens

+Some important properties of Futures:
 - The value of a Future is not lazily computed.
-If a Future exists, the computation of its value is already in flight.
+If a Future exists, the computation of its value is already in-flight.
+Even the eventual value of the Future is never used, it will still be computed.
 - A future is read-only.
 Once a Future is constructed, its computation has begun and there is no method on Future to influence the eventual value.

-When you write a function that produces an asynchronous value, your function can return a Future instead having 1 or more callback parameters.

 ### Examples
 #### Method signatures
+When you write a function that produces an asynchronous value, your function can return a Future instead having callback parameters.

 Callback style
 ```objc
 - (void)logInWithUsername:(NSString *)username